 Q: What's the difference between Loy Krathong and Yi Peng?

 A: Loy Krathong and Yi Peng are two similar but actually different festivals.
 First, their most important difference is perhaps where they're celebrated.
 Yi Peng is only celebrated in the north of Thailand, and its most elaborate celebrations take place in Chiang Mai.
 Loy Krathong, however, is observed all over the country.
 The second difference is the lanterns that are used and how they’re floated.
-For Loy Krathong, floats made out of banana trees, bread or Styrofoam are set off in water.
+For Loy Krathong, floats made out of banana trees, bread, or Styrofoam are set off in the water.
 But for Yi Peng, lanterns are made of bamboo, and fuel cells.
 They are launched to the sky rather than the water.

-Q: How can I get a krathong?
+Q: How can I get a Krathong?

-Q: How do I float a krathong?
+Q: How do I float a Krathong?

-A: After you have your own Krathong, head to the water source – most likely rivers, ponds, lakes or even pools!
+A: After you have your own Krathong, head to the water source – most likely rivers, ponds, lakes, or even pools!
 Then light up the candle and incenses, make a wish and let it go!

 Q: Do I need tickets for the Yi Peng festival?

-A: The festival takes places in various parts of Chiang Mai and is free for all.
+A: The festival takes place in various parts of Chiang Mai and is free for all.
 Traditionally, there are two major lantern releases each year: a paid event in English and the free public event for locals.